ashi-agrawal/space_race_tool/README.md

 To use the tool, you will need a shapefile outlining the shape that you would like to select images from.
 This shapefile needs to fit a couple of requirements:

-* (a) it should contain only one shape to sample from
+* (a) it should contain at least one shape to sample from
 * (b) it should use EPSG 4326 (to work with the Google Maps database).
 You can use an online tool or the epsj-indent tool from the command-line to reproject the shapefile if necessary.
 * (c) the shape should be of type POLYGON.
 POINT and POLYLINE objects cannot be queried for random images.